High-intensity exercise delays Parkinson's progression

-CHICAGO --- High-intensity exercise three times a week is safe for individuals with early-stage Parkinson's disease and decreases worsening of motor symptoms, according to a new phase 2, multi-site trial led by Northwestern Medicine and University of Colorado School of Medicine scientists.
+High-intensity exercise three times a week is safe for individuals with early-stage Parkinson's disease and decreases worsening of motor symptoms, according to a new phase 2, multi-site trial led by University of Colorado Anschutz Medical Campus and Northwestern Medicine scientists.

-This is the first time scientists have tested the effects of high-intensity exercise on patients with Parkinson's disease, the second most common neurodegenerative disorder and the most common movement disorder, affecting more than a million people in the United States.
+This is the first time scientists have tested the effects of high-intensity exercise on patients with Parkinson's disease, the second most common neurodegenerative disorder and the most common movement disorder affecting more than 1 million people in the United States.

+"If you have Parkinson's disease and you want to delay the progression of your symptoms, just a stroll isn't sufficient.
+You should exercise three times a week with your heart rate between 80 to 85 percent maximum.
+It is that simple," said lead author Margaret Schenkman, Associate Dean for Physical Therapy Education and PT Program Director at the CU School of Medicine at the Anschutz Medical Campus.

-It previously had been thought high-intensity exercise was too physically stressful for individuals with Parkinson's disease.
+Previously, it was thought high-intensity exercise was too physically stressful for individuals with Parkinson's disease.
+"High-Intensity Treadmill Exercise in Parkinson Disease: A Randomized, Controlled Phase II Trial" was published today in JAMA Neurology.

 Parkinson's symptoms include progressive loss of muscle control, trembling, stiffness, slowness and impaired balance.
 As the disease progresses, it may become difficult to walk, talk and complete simple tasks.
 Most people who develop Parkinson's are 60 and older.